cshatto/fire-recovery/README.md

 ```

 #### 4. Copy Directories
-I'd like for you to be able to explore the code straightaway, a nice way to do that is to copy the docker volume directory directly to your local volume.
+I'd like for you to be able to explore the codebase straightaway, a nice way to do that is to copy the docker volume directory directly to your local volume.
 ```
 docker cp fire-recovery-container:/fire-recovery ~/ot-recovery
 ```